 Ideally, students should complete all five (5) core clerkships prior to taking the Clinical COMP.
 However, students may elect to sit for their first attempt of the Clinical COMP at their own discretion.
-Students who take the Clinical COMP prior to completing all core clerkships are permitted only one early attempt at the Clinical COMP.
+Students who take the Clinical COMP prior to completing all core clerkships may be permitted only one early attempt at the Clinical COMP, pending approval.